mrishu/mtech-dissertation/chapter/3-query_expansion.typ

 == What is Query Expansion?

-*Query Expansion (QE)* aims to solve this problem by adding related words or phrases to the user's original query.
+*Query Expansion (QE)* adresses this issue by augmenting the query with related words or phrases.
 The goal is to capture different ways the same idea might be expressed in the document collection, improving recall and precision.

 #example(title: "Query Expansion")[
 Original Query: